Social Media and Orthorexiaadmin

 Although not formally recognized in the Diagnostic and Statistical Manual, awareness about orthorexia is on the rise.
 Being concerned with the nutritional quality of the food is not a problem and is actually a good habit to develop.
 However, individuals with orthorexia become so fixated on what is considered healthy eating that they actually start to damage their own well-being.
 Studies have shown that many individuals with orthorexia also have obsessive-compulsive disorder.
 High orthorexia nervosa prevalence has been found in populations who take an active interest in their health and body and is frequently comorbid with anorexia nervosa.
 In particular, there seems to be a link between Instagram users and signs of orthorexia symptoms.

-In 2017, a study in Eating and Weight Disorders found that a whopping 49 percent of people who followed health food accounts on Instagram had orthorexia.
+In 2017, a study in Eating and Weight Disorders found that out of the population studied, 49 percent of people who followed health food accounts on Instagram had symptoms of orthorexia.
 By contrast, less than 1 percent of the general population has the “condition,” which, by the way, isn’t an official diagnosis or classified eating disorder.
 The correlation between Instagram users and the increased symptoms of orthorexia nervosa is surprising.
 Especially, due to the fact that higher Instagram use was associated with a greater tendency towards orthorexia, but no other social media channels had this effect.
 Additional analysis indicated that Twitter showed a small positive association with orthorexia symptoms.
 Other features such as Body mass index (BMI) and age had no association with orthorexia.
 As a reminder, the prevalence of orthorexia nervosa among the study population was 49 percent, which is substantially higher than the general population which is less than 1 percent.

 Understandably, people use social media to discover healthy eating tips or to stay accountable to a fitness plan.
 But the pursuit of nutritious eating can become an unhealthy preoccupation.
 The pursuit of the perfect diet can lead to self-punishment and interfere with social activities.
 Eating disorders and disordered eating behaviors do not discriminate; they can affect women, men, girls and boys.
 For some people, especially women, healthy eating becomes practically synonymous with deprivation.
 This means that the typical warning signs for eating disorders, distressing thoughts, compulsive behaviors and self-created rules around food, often go unnoticed or are even praised.
 This is despite the fact that restrictive diets are sometimes precursors to clinical eating disorders.
 According to the National Eating Disorders Association (NEDA), food inflexibility can lead to guilt or self-loathing if a “bad” food is consumed, as well as anxiety about food planning and isolation from social events with food and drinks.